-Assistant Professor and Assistant Deanof Academic Advising UK Ms Beryl De Souza MPhil BSc(Hons) MBBS FRCS(Eng) MEd
+Assistant Professor and Associate Dean of Academic Advising UK Ms Beryl De Souza MPhil BSc(Hons) MBBS FRCS(Eng) MEd

-Beryl De Souza trained as a Biochemist and completed an Masters of Philosophy in nerve regeneration before studying Medicine at St Bartholomew's Hospital as a graduate student.
-She trained as a Plastic Surgeon in London and is Honorary Clinical Senior Lecturer in Plastic Surgery at Imperial College and is a Postgraduate tutor at Central North West London Lead Provider.
+Beryl De Souza trained as a Biochemist and completed a Master of Philosophy in nerve regeneration before studying Medicine at St Bartholomew's Hospital as a graduate student.
+She trained as a Plastic Surgeon in London and is Honorary Clinical Senior Lecturer in Plastic Surgery at Imperial College, and Postgraduate tutor at Central North West London Lead Provider.
 She has a research interest in wound healing and scars and medical education.
 Beryl has been involved in teaching SGU students Surgery and providing careers advice for the UK Foundation Programme.

-Professor & Associate Chair of Medicine

-Dr Jimmy Li Voon Chong BA MB BCH BAO MD MRCPI FRCP
+Professor & Associate Chair of Medicine Dr Jimmy Li Voon Chong BA MB BCH BAO MD MRCPI FRCP

 Dr Chong graduated from Trinity College Dublin.
 He was appointed Consultant Physician, Diabetologist and Endocrinologist in Winchester in 2000.
-He has been involved in undergraduate and postgraduate education over the years holding various leadership roles and is national and international chair of examiners for the Royal College of Physicians.
+He has been involved in undergraduate and postgraduate education over the years holding various leadership roles and is National and International Chair of examiners for the Royal College of Physicians.
 Dr Chong has taught St George's medical students since 2000, has held the post of clerkship director, currently DME and UK Associate Chair for Medicine.

 Associate Professor and Associate Chair of Family Medicine and Emergency Medicine, Director of MSRI UK